A Review of Neural Networks in Precipitation Prediction: Literature Survey

-\subsubsection{Transformer based models}
+\subsubsection{Transformer Based Models}

-Recurrent Neural Networks (RNNs) and their gated variants, such as Long Short-Term Memory (LSTM), have historically been the backbone of sequence modeling tasks due to their ability to capture temporal dependencies through sequential processing.
+RNNs and LSTMs have historically been the backbone of sequence modeling tasks due to their ability to capture temporal dependencies through sequential processing.
 However, as the significant growth in data size of input, these models suffer from inherent limitations, including difficulty modeling long-range dependencies, limited parallelization during training, and gradient vanishing or exploding issues.
 A neural network architecture based on self-attention mechanisms was introduced to enable large-scale parallelism and scalability, namely Transformer\cite{Vaswani2017}.
 The Transformer architecture is a deep learning model designed to process sequential data without relying on recurrence.
 Instead, it leverages a self-attention mechanism to model dependencies between sequence elements, allowing all tokens to be processed in parallel\cite{Aleissaee2023}.
 This innovation greatly improves training efficiency and the ability to capture long-range dependencies compared to traditional recurrent neural networks.

-Refer to Figure \ref{fig:Transformer}, a Transformer consists of two primary components: the encoder and the decoder.
+Refer to Figure~\ref{fig:Transformer}, a Transformer consists of two primary components: the encoder and the decoder.
 The encoder transforms the input sequence into a contextual representation through stacked layers of multi-head self-attention and position-wise feed-forward networks, each followed by residual connections and layer normalization.
 The decoder generates the output sequence autoregressively, using masked multi-head self-attention to prevent access to future positions, cross-attention to incorporate encoder outputs, and feed-forward layers for transformation.
 The core of Transformer is the attention mechanism, which is a method for dynamically focusing on the most relevant parts of the input when producing each output.
 Mathematically, in standard attention:

-Where Q represents for queries, K represents for keys, V represents for values, $d_k$ is the dimensionality of the key vectors.
-For spatio-temporal meteorological data, precipitation at a given grid cell may depend heavily on patterns far away (e.g., an incoming storm).
+where Q represents for queries, K represents for keys, V represents for values, $d_k$ is the dimensionality of the key vectors.
+For spatiotemporal meteorological data, precipitation at a given grid cell may depend heavily on patterns far away (e.g., an incoming storm).
 Attention enables the model to dynamically capture both local and long-range dependencies without fixed kernel sizes or recurrence.